 - Leadership Skills

 Although formal requirements for specific numbers of psychotherapy cases vary across emphasis areas, fellows carry outpatient individual, family, and/or group therapy cases throughout the year.
+Inpatient cases may also be required by specific emphasis areas/major areas of study.

-In accordance with the APA Commission on Accreditation Standards and the California Board of Psychology requirement for Supervised Professional Experience, all fellows receive supervision equivalent to 10% of the total hours worked including two hours of scheduled, individual, face-to-face supervision.
+In accordance with the APA Commission on Accreditation Standards of Accreditation and the California Board of Psychology requirement for Supervised Professional Experience, all fellows receive supervision equivalent to 10% of the total hours worked including two hours of scheduled, individual, face-to-face supervision.

 Responsibility for maintaining contact with the supervisor resides with both the supervisor and the fellow.
 Cancellations for illness, vacation, or other reasons must be made up in order to ensure the required number of individual face-to-face supervision.